DATAMATH CALCULATOR MUSEUM

 to the TI-1000 calculator of the same

-epoche but uses the smaller keyboard of the slimline LCD-calculators.
+epoch but uses the smaller keyboard of the

-The electronics of this model is identical to the Little Professor (1978) introduced two years earlier.
-The picture on the right compares both printed circuit boards.
+The internal design of this Little Professor (1980) is more or less identical to the second iteration of the Little Professor (1978) introduced two years earlier.
+The picture on the right compares both printed circuit boards (PCBs).

 Compared to the first version of the Little Professor this one